Krimkerre/bspwm-gruvbox-eos/README.md

 Change $USER inside the file to whatever username you have chosen.

-proceed with 'online installer' and choose no DE.
+proceed with 'online installer' and choose no DE.<br>

+cava will have to be installed through AUR on first boot, login again and cava module should work in polybar

 For the telegram theme:<br>
 go to settings > chat settings and select 'choose from file'<br>